 Advertisement

-If they think you have a fungal infection in your lungs, brain or other internal organ, they might get X-rays, MRI or CT imaging to look for signs of infection.
+If your provider thinks you have an infection in your lungs, brain or other internal organ, they might get X-rays, an MRI or a CT scan to look for signs of infection.

 Many fungal infections can be cured with antifungal medication, which kills fungus in and on your body.
-What form of medication your healthcare provider prescribes depends on where the fungus is.
+The form of medication your healthcare provider prescribes depends on where the fungus is.
+They may prescribe:

-Some treatments may be available without a prescription (over-the-counter, or OTC), but it’s a good idea to check with your provider before treating a fungal infection.
+Some treatments may be available without a prescription, but it’s a good idea to check with your provider before treating a fungal infection.

-Fungi is around us all the time — in fact, some types of fungus live naturally on our bodies without us even thinking about it.
-So it’s not surprising that most of us will get a fungal infection at some point in our lives.
-Most can be resolved with treatment.
-If you have a weakened immune system or are at risk for severe or long-lasting infections, talk to your healthcare provider about how you can protect yourself.
+Fungi are around us all the time — in fact, some types naturally live on our bodies, and we don’t even think about it.
+So, it’s not surprising that most of us will get a fungal infection at some point in our lives.
+Most infections can be resolved with treatment.
+If you have a weakened immune system or are at risk for severe or long-lasting infections, talk to your healthcare provider about taking extra precautions.

 Learn more about the Health Library and our editorial process.